ComBin/puppet-opensearch/README.md

 ## Development

-Please see the [CONTRIBUTING.md](https://github.com/voxpupuli/puppet-elasticsearch/blob/master/.github/CONTRIBUTING.md) file for instructions regarding development environments and testing.
+Please see the [CONTRIBUTING.md](https://github.com/voxpupuli/puppet-opensearch/blob/master/.github/CONTRIBUTING.md) file for instructions regarding development environments and testing.

 ## Support

-The Puppet Elasticsearch module is community supported and not officially supported by Elastic Support.
+The Puppet Opensearch module is community supported and not officially supported by Elastic Support.

 ## Transfer Notice